incrementallair/es-navigation/README.md

 ES6 Navigation is an [Atom](https://atom.io) package providing simple scope-sensitive Javascript navigation utilities with an eye to the future, providing support for navigating within and across [ES6](https://people.mozilla.org/~jorendorff/es6-draft.html) module boundaries.

 Why ES6?
-Javascript is known for its various idiosyncrasies - lack of block scoping, no native syntax for modularising code, to name but a few.
-ES6, or Harmony, provides solutions for these problems and introduces a host of new language features.
-Though there are ways and means of developing in ES6 today - Google's Traceur, 6to5, JSPM, ES6 polyfills, etcetera - there currently few tools available to ease the job.
+Javascript is known for its idiosyncrasies - among them a lack of block scoping and no native syntax for modularising code.
+ES6 provides solutions for these problems and introduces a host of new language features.
+Though there are ways and means of developing in ES6 today - Google's Traceur, 6to5, JSPM, ES6 polyfills, etcetera - there are currently few tools available to ease the job.
 ES6 Navigation is a small building block in this direction.

-ES6 Navigation uses [escope](https://github.com/estools/escope)  and Facebook's [esprima](https://github.com/facebook/esprima) fork behind the scenes to parse Javascript source files.
+ES6 Navigation uses [escope](https://github.com/estools/escope)  and Facebook's [esprima](https://github.com/facebook/esprima) fork behind the scenes to parse source files.

-## Installation
-To install directly, clone the repository and `cd` into the base directory.
-From here, simply run `apm install` followed by `apm link`.

 ## Features
 By default the following keybindings are provided: